mustaddon/OverridableDependencyInjection/README.md

 // SCOPE
 using (var scope = provider.CreateScope())
 {
-    // Override the implementation for this scope scope.Override<IExampleService1, ExampleService1B>();
+    // Override the service implementation for this scope scope.Override<IExampleService1, ExampleService1B>();

     // Testing the override